MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 To move an action or action group, drag and drop it to the desired location, just like with fields and columns.

-Where you can drop actions or actions groups is indicated by a horizontal red line between to actions or red border around an action group.
+Where you can drop actions or actions groups is indicated by a horizontal line between to actions or border around an action group.

 - You can move individual actions into the promoted categories, but you cannot rearrange the order of the actions in the category.
 - You cannot move an action group into a promoted category.